nodejs/node/doc/api/assert.md

   - version: v10.0.0
     pr-url: https://github.com/nodejs/node/pull/18247
-    description: Instead of throwing the original error it is now wrapped into a AssertionError that contains the full stack trace.
+    description: Instead of throwing the original error it is now wrapped into an `AssertionError` that contains the full stack trace.
   - version: v10.0.0
     pr-url: https://github.com/nodejs/node/pull/18247
     description: Value may now only be `undefined` or `null`.
 Before any truthy